|IOUF at a Glance|

 Susan Crossman, M.A., Director of Communications (Canada)

-Himanshu Gupta, B.Tech, MBA, Information Technology Coordinator (India)
+Himanshu Gupta, B.Tech, MBA, Director of Marketing/Technology (India)

 Intercultural Open University Foundation is an international partner with the Universidad Azteca (UAzteca) and the Universidad Central de Nicaragua (UCN) that awards accredited dual PhD degrees.
 The UAzteca and UCN validates the IOUF doctorate programs in line with the academic requirements of the inter-university doctoral programs.
 The Universidad Azteca is recognized and accredited by the Federal Secretary of Public Education (SEP) of the United States of Mexico.
 Universidad Azteca dual doctorate programs have the Recognition of the Official Validity of Studies (RVOE) from the Federal Ministry of Education of the United States of Mexico.
 UAzteca is listed with the United Nations Educational Scientific and Cultural Organizations (UNESCO) and the International Association of Universities (IAU).
 The Universidad Central de Nicaragua is accredited by the Ministry of Education of the Republic of Nicaragua.
 UCN is listed with the United Nations Educational Scientific and Cultural Organizations (UNESCO), International Association of Universities (IAU), and International Handbook of Accredited Universities published by the United Nations.